 6) Track Your Progress

-This step is crucial to understanding what is working and what is not.
-It also informs you how close or far you are from achieving your health and fitness goal.
-Following your progress is an incredible form of motivation as well.
+Following your progress is an incredible form of motivation and is crucial to understanding what is working and what is not.
+It also informs you how close or far you are from achieving your goal.

 If you are crushing your workouts and honing in on your nutrition, proper supplementation can help take your results to the next level!
 STAMINA will help give you that caffeine boost you need to get your workouts done on days you don't feel like it.
 BCAA will help you relieve your muscle soreness to help you get back to exercise quicker.